AlbertWhite/site-v2.0/src/data/blogs/https.md

 ### Step 2: Buy the ssl certificate in the hosting websites

 The second step is to buy the ssl certificate on the hosting website.
-You can buy it from website like Godaddy or create the ssl certificate files on our own.
+You can buy it from website like GoDaddy or create the ssl certificate files on our own.

 Buying is not expensive.
 Mine is 10 euros for 2 years for a single website.